 The success of the franchise during Hall's tenure has led to numerous honors, including ESPN the Magazine tabbing the D-backs as the top Major League franchise in 2013 and sixth overall among the 122 professional sports franchises in the publication's Ultimate Standings, which is based on eight categories on and off the field.

 With a focus on creating the best fan experience in all of sports, Hall has succeeded in accomplishing that goal at both Chase Field and at Salt River Fields at Talking Stick, the D-backs' Spring Training home near Scottsdale.
-Stadium enhancements at Chase Field that have taken place under Hall's guidance include the APS solar shade structure and Game 7 Grill in the plaza area, new HD scoreboard in center field, the Sandlot on the upper level, the Miller Lite Diamond Club, All-You-Can-Eat Seats on the Insight Diamond level and value-item pricing at concession stands and Team Shop locations throughout the ballpark as well as the newly renovated merchandise and concessions experience in 2015.
-Hall also installed, named and created a FAWTSY (Find A Way To Say Yes) customer service policy throughout the organization to further improve upon the extraordinary fan experience, as Arizona Foothills Magazine tabbed Chase Field as the Best Sports Venue in Phoenix in 2014.
-Last year marked the eighth consecutive season that the team offered the lowest Fan Cost Index in Major League Baseball.
+Stadium enhancements at Chase Field that have taken place under Hall's guidance include the APS solar shade structure and Game Seven Grill in the plaza area, HD scoreboard in center field, the Sandlot on the upper level, the Coors Light Strike Zone, All-You-Can-Eat Seats, The Draft Room and value-item pricing at concession stands and Team Shop locations throughout the ballpark as well as the recently renovated merchandise and concessions experience.
+Hall also installed, named and created a FAWTSY (Find A Way To Say Yes) customer service policy throughout the organization to further improve upon the extraordinary fan experience, as Arizona Foothills magazine tabbed Chase Field as the Best Sports Venue in Phoenix in 2014.
+Last year marked the 10th consecutive season that the team offered the lowest Fan Cost Index in Major League Baseball.

 In the community, Hall has positioned the D-backs as one of the largest philanthropic entities in the Valley.
-In 2014, the Arizona Diamondbacks Foundation and the D-backs' organization surpassed the $41 million mark in charitable giving since their inception in 1998, including nearly than $30 million in the past nine years under Hall's direction.
-In 2014, the team launched the D-backs Give Back Jersey program which will outfit more than 35,000 youth players across 60 leagues this season.
+In 2017, the Arizona Diamondbacks Foundation and the D-backs' organization surpassed the $50 million mark in charitable giving since their inception in 1998, including nearly $40 million in the past 11 years under Hall's direction.
+In 2014, the team launched the D-backs Give Back Jersey program which will outfit more than 50,000 youth players across nearly 100 leagues this season.
 During the 2013 Yarnell Hill fire, the D-backs were able to give back more than $700,000 on behalf of their fans to the families of the 19 firefighters who lost their lives.
-In 2008, Hall established the Michael Wogan Season Ticket Scholarship Program, a first-of-its-kind program for fans or existing season ticket holders who may have experienced a change in circumstances, providing families with more than 362 full-season tickets for a value of more than $635,000 since its inception.
+In 2008, Hall established the Michael Wogan Season Ticket Scholarship Program, a first-of-its-kind program for fans or existing season ticket holders who may have experienced a change in circumstances, providing families with more than 400 full-season tickets for a value of nearly $700,000 since its inception.

-The unique corporate culture of the D-backs, which was created by Hall, led Yahoo! to deem the club as "the best workplace in sports."
-In 2013, the sports industry's highly-regarded recruiting network TeamWork Online tabbed him as the "Best Boss" in sports and the organization was named the "Most Admired Company for Workplace Culture" by AzBusiness magazine and BestCompaniesAZ.
-Fittingly, the D-backs' physical front office was rebranded the D-backs Culture & Innovation Center in 2013.
-In 2015, the D-backs were rated No. 1 on Ranking Arizona's list of Best Places to Work among small businesses.
+The unique corporate culture of the D-backs, which was created by Hall, led Yahoo! and Forbes to deem the club among the "best places to work in sports."
+In 2013, the sports industry's highly-regarded recruiting network TeamWork Online tabbed him as the "Best Boss" in sports, and the organization has been named on several occasions as the "Most Admired Company for Workplace Culture" by AzBusiness Magazine and BestCompaniesAZ.
+Fittingly, the D-backs' physical front office was rebranded the D-backs Culture & Innovation Center shortly before being rated No. 1 on Ranking Arizona's Best Places to Work list among small businesses.